USING IRONBARCODE

 }

-Provide user email to get a trial license.
-After submitting the email ID, the key will be delivered via email.
+Provide your email to get a trial license.
+After submitting your email ID, the key will be delivered via email.

 How to Create a Code 39 Barcode Generator in C#: Figure 10 - Popup showing a successful trial license application